 Financial literacy through financial freedom?
 How do you answer this question?
-Financial literacy is the ability to make sound financial decisions and manage your finances to develop financially as an individual, using a combination of knowledge and a set of skills like budgeting, investing, buying assets, or paying off debts.
-Financial literacy is a life-saving skill one must learn to be financially independent.
+Financial literacy is the ability to make sound financial decisions and manage your finances.
+It involves skills like budgeting, investing, buying assets, and paying off debts.
+It’s crucial for financial independence.

 Financial education allows you to be confident to make better decisions and generate more income.
 To prosper in life and become financially independent, it is extremely important for you to be financially literate so you no longer have to depend on a job, a company, or government to take care of your finances.